Ronkahn21/grove/docs/designs/topology.md

    - Operator looks for TopologyDomain with configured name (defaults to "grove-topology")
    - If TopologyDomain with that name doesn't exist → operator fails to start
 - If `topology.enabled: false`: topology features disabled
-- Admin must create TopologyDomain with matching name OR disable topology
+- Admin must create TopologyDomain with matching name OR disable topology in operator config

 **Admin Responsibilities:**